giornetta/travellerbot/docs/Character Creation Process.md

         - If you have served a total of 7+ terms working, you must retire. *(GO TO 10)*
         - If you succeeded and wish to continue in this career *(GO TO 5)*, otherwise *(GO TO 10)*
 10. **Benefits**
     - If you're leaving the career, roll for Benefits.
-You get one Benefit Roll for every full term served in that career.
+You get one Benefit Roll for every full-term served in that career.
     - If you reached Rank 4, you get an extra roll.
     - If you reached Rank 5, you get two extra rolls.
     - If you reached Rank 6, you get three extra rolls.